alexch/codelikethis/public/lessons/server_side_javascript/hello_express.md

 # Lab: Hello, Query Friend!

-Now change your "Hello, Express" code so that when you visit a path containing someone's name it greets the user by that name.
+Now change your "Hello, Express" code so that when you visit a path containing someone's name, it greets the user by that name.

 e.g. visiting `http://localhost:5000/Gandalf` prints "Hello, Gandalf!" on the web page.